 Our current cash, cash equivalents and accounts receivable may not be sufficient to repay all of our current outstanding debt obligations as they mature.
 If we are unable to achieve sufficient positive cash flow to repay our outstanding debt obligations as they mature, we will need to obtain additional financing in the amounts necessary to repay our outstanding debt obligations when due.
-If we are unable to achieve positive cash flow sufficient to repay our outstanding debt obligations when they mature, our creditors would be able to accelerate all of the amounts due and, in the case of the Hayfin Credit Facility, seek to enforce their security interests, which could lead to our creditors taking immediate possession of and selling substantially all of our assets with no return provided to our stockholders.
+If we are unable to achieve positive cash flow sufficient to repay our outstanding debt obligations when due.
+If we are unable to achieve positive cash flow sufficient to repay our outstanding debt obligations when due and, in the case of the Hayfin Credit Facility, seek to enforce their security interests, which could lead to our creditors taking immediate possession of and selling substantially all of our assets with no return provided to our stockholders.